scorpp/xkbswitch/README.md

 $ xkbswitch 0
 ```

 You could bind these to hotkeys within you window manager and every time you press the hotkey you know which layout is the current one.
 This also allows to use non-standard hotkeys to switch layouts.

-Here is example for OpenBox:
+### Examples

+#### OpenBox:

 ```xml
 <!-- Ctrl+Shift+1 switches to English -->
 <keybind key="C-S-1">